dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  When a hundred men stand together, each of them loses his mind and gets another one.
+  Poetry is a deal of joy and pain and wonder, with a dash of the dictionary.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (930 days)